-Be careful when playing with fire in your bar!
-Accidents happen, so make sure hair and clothing are out of the way, don't pour too much rum and that everyone around you knows there is about to be fire!
+Be careful when playing with fire in your bar.
+Accidents happen, so make sure hair and clothing are out of the way, you don't pour too much rum, and that everyone around you knows there is about to be fire.

 If you've had a bit too much to drink already, skip the fire and save it for another day.